amirhnajafiz/pbft/README.md

 # PBFT

 Theis project is for implementing a version of the PBFT (Practical Byzantine Fault Tolerance) consensus protocol.
 PBFT can achieve consensus with a minimum of 3f + 1 nodes, where *f* represents the maximum number of faulty (Byzantine) nodes that may be present at the same time.

 In this project, I implement the normal operation and the view-change routine of a BFT protocol called linear-PBFT.
 Unlike PBFT, the normal operation of linear-PBFT achieves consensus with linear communication complexity, though its view-change routine remains the same as in PBFT.

-Similar to the first project, a basic distributed banking application will be used; however, in this case, all client requests will be handled by all nodes.
+Similar to the `APAXOS` project, a basic distributed banking application will be used; however, in this case, all client requests will be handled by all nodes.

 ## Requirements